 Flush the toilet before initial use and after emptying the holding tank, this will help to prevent collection of solids.
 To help control odors, there are a number of toilet and holding tank treatment concentrates on the market.
 These chemical concentrates are available at your Coachmen dealer.

 To operate the toilet, step on the small pedal to add water to the bowl.
 When you have the desired amount of water in the bowl, slowly release the pedal.
-To flush this type of toilet, step on the large pedal until the water swirls and then slowly release the pedal.
+To flush, step on the large pedal until the water swirls and then slowly release the pedal.

+TOILET

 When you clean your toilet, do not use highly concentrated or highly acidic household cleaners (no scouring powder).
 If the pedal does not move freely, apply silicone spray.
 To ensure proper operation and maintenance, refer to your toilet manufacturer's operating manual.

+HOLDING TANKS

-Your drainage/sewer system has two holding tanks: gray water and waste (black) water.
-The gray water holding tank collects water from the kitchen sink. lavatory and tub/shower.
+Most unit drainage/sewer system have two holding tanks: gray water and waste (black) water.
+The gray water holding tank collects water from the kitchen sink, lavatory and tub/shower.
 The waste (black) water holding tank is used to collect waste from the toilet.
+In some units, one tank collects both gray water and sewage waste.

 To prevent unnecessary accumulation of solids in the waste holding tank, do not put facial tissues or similar products into the toilet.
-It is highly recommended that you use only bio-degradable toilet tissue available from your Coachmen dealer.
+It is highly recommended that you use only bio-degradable toilet tissue available from your RV dealer.
 Holding tanks should be emptied frequently into a specified dumping station.
 Most campgrounds have dumping stations, often at each campsite, and many service stations and highway rest areas have waste dumping stations also.
 Before emptying the holding tanks, make sure your vehicle is level; emptying the holding tanks depends on gravity.